Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards

 The predicted next observation for agent $i$ by each of its neighbor $j$ that are present at both time $t$ and $t+1$ ($j \in \mathcal{N}_{i}^{t} \cap \mathcal{N}_{i}^{t+1}$), is calculated using their dynamics model $f_{\theta_j}$ in Equation \ref{eqn:cohet:pred}.
 These predictions are subsequently used to calculate the weighted intrinsic rewards in Equation \ref{eqn:cohet:rew}.
 Here, the misalignment term $\|o_i^{t+1} - \hat{o}_{j,i}^t\|$ is the absolute error between the ground truth observation of agent $i$ at time $t+1$ and the predicted next observation by its neighbors at time $t$.
 It essentially represents the misalignment of agent $i$ with agent $j$'s predictions.
 The additive inverse is thus taken to impose penalties or negative rewards for misalignment.
 Finally, the intrinsic reward is multiplied by a hyperparameter $\beta$ and added to the extrinsic rewards.
 This procedure is visualised on the left side of Figure \ref{fig:dyn-model-diagram}.
 Finally, the obtained total rewards $r_{total_{i}}^t$ for each agent, as depicted in the right side of Figure \ref{fig:dyn-model-diagram}, are the dense reward signal which can now be used for policy optimization.
-We calculate these total rewards $r_{total_{i}}^t$ for each agent in Line \ref{line:intrew-end}.
-The per-agent rewards are then concatenated in Line \ref{line:concat-reward}.
-The current ground truth observation, the sampled concatenated actions, the total reward, and the next time step ground truth observation are collected for every agent in Line \ref{line:collect-trajectory}, and these set of trajectories are used for policy optimization in Line \ref{line:iter-end}.
-This method of reward computation using local neighborhood predictions, as discussed above, is termed \textbf{CoHet\textsubscript{team}}.
+Per-agent total rewards $r_{total_{i}}^t$, and the concatenated rewards $r^t$ are calculated, and the collected trajectories are then used for policy optimization from Lines \ref{line:intrew-end} to \ref{line:iter-end}.
+This method of reward computation using only the local neighborhood predictions, as discussed above, is termed \textbf{CoHet\textsubscript{team}}.
 Here, each agent effectively computes a prediction of the next observation for each of its neighboring agents at time $t$ and communicates that prediction at the next time step.